 30. Pandian P, Selvamuthukumar S, Manavalan R, Parthasarathy V. Screening of antibacterial and antifungal activities of red marine algae Acanthaphora spicifera (Rhodophyceae).
 J Biomed Sci Res.
 2011; 3(3):444-8.

-31. Guedes EA, dos Santos Araújo MA, Souza AK, de Souza LI, de Barros LD, et al. Antifungal activities of different extracts of marine macroalgae against dermatophytes and Candida Mycopathologia.
+31. Guedes EA, dos Santos Araújo MA, Souza AK, de Souza LI, de Barros LD, et al. Antifungal activities of different extracts of marine macroalgae against dermatophytes and Candida Species.
+Mycopathologia.
 2012; 174:223-32.

 32. Ghannadi A, Shabani L, Yegdaneh A. Cytotoxic, antioxidant and phytochemical analysis of Gracilaria species from Persian Gulf.
 Adv Biomed Res.
 2016; 5:139.